adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/master/img/%5B007%5D/example_output.png)

-In general, the optimized version is faster and the performance gains are quite significant.
+In general, the compiler-optimized versions are faster and the performance gains are quite significant.
 The only exception being the "8 wide" version of the Fused Muliply-Add example.
-In the "SIMD" section, the times decrease with the "width" in the unoptimized version and the times are much closer together in the optimized version.
+In the "SIMD" section, the times decrease with the "width" when unoptimized version and the times are much closer together in the optimized version.
 The "8 wide" versions are also the slowest when optimized.
 When unoptimized, the "8 wide" versions are just as fast as the optimized versions.

 ### SIMD - Single Instruction Multiple Data

 Chip manufacturers provide special instructions that can be used to perform the same operation on multiple data elements at once.
 This can greatly reduce the amount of time it takes to process large amounts of data.
 It is not multithreading.
-The array elements are "packed" or "loaded" into registers that hold multiple values, and the operation (e.g. add, subtract, multiply etc.) is performed on all of them together.
+The array elements are "packed" or "vectorized" into registers that hold multiple values, and the operation (e.g. add, subtract, multiply etc.) is performed on all of them together.
 Below is an example of adding the values of two arrays together.

 ```cpp
 // header files for Intel intrinsics
 #include <immintrin.h>
 #include <xmmintrin.h>